-- Starting your trip in Passau, the City of Three Rivers
+- Starting your trip in the baroque town of Scharding

 - Winding your way to Grein with its imposing castle

 - Enjoying the natural wonders of the Wachau

 We just LOVED the whole thing – route, weather, food, scenery, being outside – it was probably one of the best holidays we have had.
 Getting exercise every day and being able to eat Austrian cakes without guilt was a win-win.

 Today you arrive in the picture-postcard, baroque town of Schärding.
 Depending on flight times, you may have the chance to stretch your legs with a sightseeing wander around the city and admire the famous Silberzeile.

 You local representative will meet you at your hotel to fit you to your rental bikes (if renting) and to provide you with daily route information, including maps and notes.
 They will discuss your route and answer any questions you might have.

 You’ll ride this morning just a short distance along the river Inn and soon reach Passau, well known as the city of three rivers.
 Take some time for a stroll through the city center or visit the cathedral which houses the world´s biggest church organ.

 From Passau you’ll continue along the river Danube.
 Via Obernzell you’ll cycle through the ´Sauwald region´ to Engelhartszell, where the only Trappist monastery of Austria invites you in for a liqueur tasting.
 The route will then guide you through the nature Donauleiten nature reserve, from where you’ll reach the Schlögen Bend.
 This is where granite proved to be too much of an opponent and forced the Danube to change directions by 180 degrees.
 This natural spectacle is one not to be missed!